Olipear/Portfolio/src/pages/projects/project-1.md

       * The company had CAD models of all their products, so all that would need to be done is texturing the model.

-      * Once the textured model was created it would be an asset which could be reused in future marketing and other visualisations.
+      * Once a textured model was created it would be an asset which could be reused in future marketing and other visualisations.

       * Renders could be changed and adjusted, the upcoming new upholstery option would be easier to add later.

       * I had the necessary skills, eliminating the need for external resource.

-      Renders would still require the
   - heading: Wireframing and design
     intro: From the user stories and research I had a clear list of features to be included in a new interface.